arc53/DocsGPT/HACKTOBERFEST.md

 All contributors with accepted PRs will receive a cool Holopin! 🤩 (Watch out for a reply in your PR to collect it).

-### 🏆 Top 50 contributors will recieve a special T-shirt
+### 🏆 Top 50 contributors will receive a special T-shirt

 ### 🏆 [LLM Document analysis by LexEU competition](https://github.com/arc53/DocsGPT/blob/main/lexeu-competition.md):
 A separate competition is available for those who submit new retrieval / workflow method that will analyze a Document using EU laws.